 Public Service chief executives have committed to a collective vision of State Services that reflect, understand and value the communities they serve.
 The Public Service workforce needs to have the diversity and cultural competence to design and deliver customer-centred services to an increasingly diverse New Zealand.

-The representation of women in the Public Service workforce continues at a high level, with 60.5% of employees being female at 30 June 2017.
-This is slightly down from the record 60.7% in 2016, but up from 56.2% in 2000.
-This compares with only 47.3% in the overall New Zealand labour force as at 30 June 2017 (from Statistics New Zealand’s Household Labour Force Survey).
-The type of work in the Public Service may partly explain this high representation as many Public Service occupations such as ‘social workers’, ‘case workers’ and ‘clerical and administration workers’ also have a high representation of women in the wider labour market.
+The representation of women in the Public Service workforce continues at a high level, with 60.9% of employees being female at 30 June 2018.
+This is the highest level since first measured in 2000 (56.2%).
+This compares with only 47.5% in the overall New Zealand labour force in the year to June 2018 (from Stats NZ’s Household Labour Force Survey).
+The type of work in the Public Service may partly explain this high representation as many Public Service occupations such as ‘Social Workers’, ‘Case Workers’ and ‘Clerical and Administration Workers’ also have a high representation of women in the wider labour market.

-The proportion of the Public Service workforce that is 55 years or older has increased over the last 17 years, from 10.3% in 2000 to 24.1% in 2017.
-This reflects what happened in the overall New Zealand labour force where the proportion of workers aged 55 years and over went from around 12% to 23% over the same period.
+The proportion of the Public Service workforce that is 55 years or older has increased over the last 18 years, from 10.3% in 2000 to 24.2% in 2018.
+This broadly reflects what happened in the overall New Zealand labour force where the proportion of workers aged 55 years and over went from around 12% to 23% over the same period.

-The increase in Asian and Pacific staff is particularly pronounced in Auckland where they comprised 20.4% and 21.7% of Auckland Public Service employees in 2017 respectively.
-However, while Pacific staff are well represented compared to the overall labour force (where they make up 5.9% of the labour force), Asians continue to be under-represented (they make up 13.4% of the overall labour force).
+The increase in Asian and Pacific staff is particularly pronounced in Auckland where they comprised 21.6% and 22.5% of Auckland Public Service employees in 2018 respectively.
+However, while Pacific staff are well represented compared to the overall labour force (where they make up 6.1% of the labour force), Asians continue to be under-represented (they make up 14.1% of the overall labour force).

 Māori, Pacific and Asian ethnicities are still under-represented in the top three tiers of Public Service management.
 This will take time and deliberate effort to increase as non-European ethnicities are also under-represented at lower levels of management.
 The lack of ethnic diversity in management is a key challenge.